 \section{Abstract}

 In this work we consider a nonlinear parabolic higher order partial differential equation that has been proposed as a model for epitaxial growth.
-This equation possesses both global-in-time solutions and solutions that blow up in finite time, where this blow-up is mediated by its Hessian nonlinearity.
-Herein we further analyze its blow-up behaviour by building explicit solutions in the square, the disc, and the plane.
-Some of these solutions show complete blow-up either in finite or infinite time.
-Finally, we refine a blow-up criterium that has been proven for this evolution equation.
-Still, existent blow-up criteria based on {\it a priori} estimates do not reflect the singular character of these explicit blowing up solutions.
+This equation possesses both global-in-time solutions and solutions that blow up in finite time, for which this blow-up is mediated by its Hessian nonlinearity.
+Herein, we further analyze its blow-up behaviour by means of the construction of explicit solutions in the square, the disc, and the plane.
+Some of these solutions show complete blow-up in either finite or infinite time.
+Finally, we refine a blow-up criterium that was proved for this evolution equation.
+Still, existent blow-up criteria based on {\it a priori} estimates do not completely reflect the singular character of these explicit blowing up solutions.